 - Severe pain and sensitivity – If you suddenly get severe pain and or sensitivity in your teeth, it is a sign that there is something wrong with one of your teeth.
 It could be a deep cavity, a crack, chip, or infection.
 Unbearable pain should be sorted out straight away so that it can be diagnosed and resolved.

 If you are looking for somewhere that has an emergency dentistry service in Knoxville, Tennessee, Dental Co. of Knoxville will be able to help you with anything you need.
 Don’t wait around if you need help, call and find out what can be done to help you.
-Anytime day or night, if you are in need of emergency dentistry, there will be someone available to help and give you advice.
+Anytime day or night, if you are experiencing a dental emergency in Knoxville, there will be someone available to help and give you advice.